Pakistan: Imran Khan announces tax evasion amnesty scheme | DW | 10.06.2019

 "I am appealing to all of you to take part in the Asset Declaration Scheme, because if we don't pay taxes, we will not be able to raise our country up," Khan said, adding that "after June 30, you will not get this opportunity," and that strict consequences would be enforced.

-The Federal Board of Revenue estimates that only two million tax returns are filed annually.
+The Federal Board of Revenue estimates that only 2 million tax returns are filed annually.

 Under Khan's scheme, the rich will be able to legalize their wealth by paying 4% taxes on previously undisclosed assets.
 They will not face legal penalties if they do so by June 30.